- $120-150 for a 50 minute session

 If you or your therapist decides to wait longer than a month between sessions, your therapist will probably do a quick “clinical update” which consists of a few questions regarding current symptoms and other information.
 This update usually only takes about five or ten minutes to complete.
 Depending on the schedule you and your therapist have determined to be the best fit for meeting together, should you do not schedule or fail to attend sessions over a 3 session period it may be necessary to inactivate your file.
 Should that happen and you would like to re-engage in therapy, please call 503-659-3480 to discuss getting rescheduled.

 Unfortunately, we are unable to provide this type of service.
 If there are financial difficulties interfering with your ability to pay, we are willing to set up a payment plan.
 Please contact the office manager for more information before scheduling the intake session.
 If you need a therapist who offers a sliding-fee scale, we may be able to help refer you to a clinic that does.

 LCSW are the initials to indicate a Licensed Clinical Social Worker and LPC indicate a Licensed Professional Counselor.
-This means that I have a Master’s Degree in Social Work and have completed the necessary requirements to be fully licensed in the state of Oregon.
-Licensing requirements include completing 3,500 post-Master’s level work hours under the supervision of an LCSW and passing the licensing exam in social work or a national counseling exam.
+This means that the clinician has a Master’s Degree in Social Work or Mental Health Counseling and has completed the necessary requirements to be fully licensed in the state of Oregon.
+Licensing requirements include completing 3,500 post-Master’s level work hours under the supervision of an LCSW or LPC and passing the licensing exam in social work or a national counseling exam.